KNOWING THE FATHER AND THE SON

-It is time now for every true disciple of the Lord Jesus to revisit their dedication to Christ and make certain they are presenting their body a living sacrifice.
+It is time now for all true disciples of the Lord Jesus to revisit their dedication to Christ and make certain they are presenting their bodies a living sacrifice.

 My prayer is not that you take them out of the world but that you protect them from the evil one.
 (John 17:15)

 Wouldn’t we love to fly up to Heaven in a “rapture”!
 But this is not what Jesus prays for.
 Rather it is to guard against the evil one, against Satan and all his helpers.

 It seems to me the demonic influence in the world is increasing.
 Because of this, we must keep up our guard at all times.
 If we are not praying continually, the enemy soon has his talons into us in some form or another.
 No matter where we are or what we are doing, we must keep a guard posted.
 We must be ready at all times to pray.
 This is why I exhort adults to remain vigilant and avoid parties.
 Parties are for children.
 If we let our guard down for a short time, it may be a long time before we recover the ground we have lost.
 The Lord Jesus will help us in every situation, but not if we are foolish and careless.

 They are not of the world, even as I am not of it.
 (John 17:16)

 I believe most Christians realize that Jesus is not of this world.
 But do we realize that God’s elect are not of this world?
 When the people around us observe us, do they gain the impression we are not of this world?